 "I love seeing our crews help each other along, on those days where they face a challenge where they have self doubt, they help each other and motivate each other and get there.
 To see someone achieve a goal they have been working towards for 8-10 weeks, whether it is 5km or 21km is quite amazing - and so incredibly inspiring, I find myself motivated and inspired by our runners every single day.
 That is what we do this for".

-Kylie is our latest coach to join the team.
-She has always been involved in sports including playing netball at provincial level.
+Kylie has always been involved in sports including playing netball at provincial level.
 Always an active runner; a switch to triathlon in the last few years has seen her represent NZ at Age Group level.

 Mat originally hails from the UK where his love of running began in the hills of the Peak District.
 He moved to New Zealand in 2010 and took on the mighty mountains of the South Island, entering numerous races whilst also setting personal goals to keep his running motivation.
 Mat has competed internationally in orienteering and has raced in numerous long distance and ultra events where he enjoys the mental as well as the physical challenge that running brings.